SAIF: Members and membership

 David ArmstrongDavid Armstrong

-David has 10 years experience in the publishing industry and is now a Planning and Distribution Executive with the Student Loans Company.
+David has 15 years experience in public sector communications and is currently the Planning and Production Editor with the Student Loans Company .

 Mary EvansMary Evans